truas/LexicalChain_Builder/README.md

 - Produces as many files as the input, also in the same format.
 However, each entry represents now a *LexicalChain*.
+- POS_W = {'n':1.0, 'v':1.0, 'r':1.0, 'a':1.0, 's':1.0} in *lc_management.py* represent the weight for each POS when deciding which is closer to the average in that chain.
+This can be adjusted according to the distribution os POS in the trained corpus.
+Current is 1.0 for all.
+ - 'a' and 's' should have the same value since both represent ADJECTIVES in WordNet

 COMMAND LINE
 =============